 Keep citrus, fruity and candy flavored e-liquids separate from the others.
 If you’re new to vaping, or even an intermediate, you may not know that some e-liquids can crack plastic tanks.
-That includes EVOD tanks, Halo Triton Tanks and all cig-alike plastic mini tanks.
+That includes EVOD tanks, and all cig-alike plastic mini tanks.
 If your e-liquid cracks your tank, (or if you drop it and it cracks) chuck it and buy a pyrex (glass) tank.

 Always Remember To:

 – Keep your compatible tanks, batteries and atomizers stored in a plastic baggie or a well-marked box.
 Always store e-liquids beyond the reach of children and pets.